Bahl & Gaynor Inc. Sells 510 Shares of Constellation Brands, Inc. (NYSE:STZ)

-Bahl & Gaynor Inc. reduced its stake in shares of Constellation Brands, Inc. (NYSE:STZ) by 5.7% during the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+Bahl & Gaynor Inc. lessened its position in Constellation Brands, Inc. (NYSE:STZ) by 5.7% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 8,476 shares of the company’s stock after selling 510 shares during the quarter.
-Bahl & Gaynor Inc.’s holdings in Constellation Brands were worth $1,982,000 at the end of the most recent quarter.
+Bahl & Gaynor Inc.’s holdings in Constellation Brands were worth $1,982,000 as of its most recent filing with the Securities & Exchange Commission.

-Several other large investors also recently made changes to their positions in the company.
+A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in the stock.
 Payden & Rygel grew its stake in shares of Constellation Brands by 3.9% during the second quarter.
 Payden & Rygel now owns 96,700 shares of the company’s stock valued at $22,617,000 after buying an additional 3,600 shares during the last quarter.
 Bogart Wealth LLC grew its stake in shares of Constellation Brands by 23.0% during the second quarter.
 Bogart Wealth LLC now owns 11,182 shares of the company’s stock valued at $2,615,000 after buying an additional 2,091 shares during the last quarter.
-River Wealth Advisors LLC boosted its holdings in shares of Constellation Brands by 4.5% during the second quarter.
-River Wealth Advisors LLC now owns 13,351 shares of the company’s stock worth $3,123,000 after purchasing an additional 577 shares during the period.
-Roffman Miller Associates Inc. PA boosted its holdings in shares of Constellation Brands by 2.2% during the second quarter.
-Roffman Miller Associates Inc. PA now owns 30,933 shares of the company’s stock worth $7,235,000 after purchasing an additional 667 shares during the period.
-Finally, Aviance Capital Partners LLC boosted its holdings in shares of Constellation Brands by 6.6% during the second quarter.
-Aviance Capital Partners LLC now owns 14,337 shares of the company’s stock worth $3,353,000 after purchasing an additional 885 shares during the period.
-66.27% of the stock is currently owned by hedge funds and other institutional investors.
+River Wealth Advisors LLC grew its stake in shares of Constellation Brands by 4.5% during the second quarter.
+River Wealth Advisors LLC now owns 13,351 shares of the company’s stock valued at $3,123,000 after buying an additional 577 shares during the last quarter.
+Roffman Miller Associates Inc. PA grew its stake in shares of Constellation Brands by 2.2% during the second quarter.
+Roffman Miller Associates Inc. PA now owns 30,933 shares of the company’s stock valued at $7,235,000 after buying an additional 667 shares during the last quarter.
+Finally, Aviance Capital Partners LLC grew its stake in shares of Constellation Brands by 6.6% during the second quarter.
+Aviance Capital Partners LLC now owns 14,337 shares of the company’s stock valued at $3,353,000 after buying an additional 885 shares during the last quarter.
+66.27% of the stock is currently owned by institutional investors and hedge funds.

-A number of research firms have recently weighed in on STZ.
-TheStreet lowered shares of Constellation Brands from a “b-” rating to a “c+” rating in a report on Tuesday, July 13th.
-Deutsche Bank Aktiengesellschaft increased their target price on shares of Constellation Brands from $223.00 to $242.00 and gave the stock a “hold” rating in a report on Thursday, July 1st.
-Jefferies Financial Group increased their target price on shares of Constellation Brands from $295.00 to $298.00 and gave the stock a “buy” rating in a report on Monday, June 28th.
+A number of brokerages have recently issued reports on STZ.
+MKM Partners raised their price objective on Constellation Brands from $216.00 to $226.00 and gave the company a “neutral” rating in a research note on Thursday, July 1st.
+Sanford C. Bernstein began coverage on Constellation Brands in a research note on Monday, May 24th.
+They set an “outperform” rating and a $305.00 price objective on the stock.
+Credit Suisse Group increased their target price on shares of Constellation Brands from $260.00 to $275.00 and gave the stock an “outperform” rating in a report on Thursday, July 1st.
 Morgan Stanley increased their target price on shares of Constellation Brands from $260.00 to $266.00 and gave the stock an “overweight” rating in a report on Thursday, July 1st.
-Finally, Sanford C. Bernstein began coverage on shares of Constellation Brands in a report on Monday, May 24th.
-They issued an “outperform” rating and a $305.00 price objective for the company.
-Nine equities research analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has an average rating of “Buy” and an average target price of $248.41.
+Finally, Evercore ISI dropped their target price on shares of Constellation Brands from $85.00 to $80.00 and set an “outperform” rating for the company in a report on Monday, August 9th.
+Nine analysts have rated the stock with a hold rating, twelve have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $248.41.

-The company also recently declared a quarterly dividend, which was paid on Tuesday, August 24th.
-Investors of record on Tuesday, August 10th were given a dividend of $0.76 per share.
-This represents a $3.04 annualized dividend and a dividend yield of 1.44%.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, August 24th.
+Shareholders of record on Tuesday, August 10th were paid a dividend of $0.76 per share.
+This represents a $3.04 dividend on an annualized basis and a dividend yield of 1.44%.
 The ex-dividend date was Monday, August 9th.
-Constellation Brands’s dividend payout ratio (DPR) is currently 9.33%.
+Constellation Brands’s dividend payout ratio is 9.33%.

 Constellation Brands, Inc engages in the production, marketing, and distribution of beer, wine, and spirits.
 It operates through the following segments: Beer, Wine and Spirits, and Corporate Operations and Other, and Canopy.
 The Beer segment includes imported and craft beer brands.
 The Wine and Spirits segment sells wine brands across all categories-table wine, sparkling wine, and dessert wine-and across all price points.